Neotys-Connect/connect.neotys.com/_pages/contribute/publish.markdown

  them first to see if it's okay to publish it.
 Most of the time, it is, since they won't be profiting from others using it too, but it doesn't hurt to check.

-If you would like to discuss any of this with the Connect Core Team first, just reach out.
+If you would like to discuss any of this with the {% include core-team-link.md %} first, just reach out.

 # Attribution